Seabrook Emergency Planning Zone (EPZ)

 Check with your neighbors, especially the elderly or persons who have difficulty hearing or seeing, to make sure they have received the warning and know what to do.

 - DO NOT try to pick up children at their schools.
-They will be taken to designated host facilities outside the area where you may pick them up later: See Seabrook Plans for Children.
+They will be taken to designated host schools outside the area where you may pick them up later.

 - Household members outside the area may be advised not to return during an evacuation.
 They will be directed to the reception center where they can join you.

-- Check with neighbors to see if they need assistance.
-Offer to share transportation, if you can.
+- Secure your home and check with neighbors to see if they need assistance.

 - If you need a ride, try to get one with neighbors.